Aml-Hassan-Abd-El-hamid/Semantic-Search-in-articles-using-NLP/README.md

 Like any other good NLP project, I started this one by hunting for a suitable dataset, the criteria that I was aspiring for in that dataset was to have queries corresponding tied to some article/s.

-The first purpose of finding such a dataset for this project is testing, I believe there are plenty of out-of-the-box models that can do this task very well, but the questions here were: 1- which one is better?
-2- Do we need to train/fine-tune our own model?

-There were multiple types of datasets that I found during my hunt and although most of them don't really meet the criteria that I already started with!
-I still like to mention some of them right here for future use
+There were multiple types of datasets that I found during my hunt and I like to mention some of them right here for future use

 Dataset Name | link | desc | size | language
 --- | --- | --- | --- | ---